Skip to content

 Instructions

-• In a large frying pan, brown the beef over medium-high heat.
-Add in the onions, red bell peppers, green chiles, cumin, salt, and pepper.
+• Beef filling.
+In a large frying pan, brown one pound ground beef over medium-high heat.
+Add in 1/2 cup onions, 1/2 cup red bell peppers, 1 can green chiles, 1 teaspoon cumin, 1 teaspoon salt, and 1/4 teaspoon pepper.
 Cook 3 minutes, or until the onions are translucent.
-Stir in the beans.
+Stir in the rinsed and drained canned beans.

 • Cover with foil and bake 20 minutes.
 Remove foil and top with olives, if using.
 Bake uncovered 15 to 20 minutes more, or until cheese is melted and bubbling.